 |Emergency Food Security Program (EFSP)||----||----|

-*FFP's PSNP contributions are forward-funded; forthcoming development resources of up to $110 million will be provided in Fiscal Year (FY) 2016 for PSNP implementation in FY 2017.
+*FFP's PSNP contributions are forward-funded; development resources of up to $110 million were provided in Fiscal Year (FY) 2016 for PSNP implementation in FY 2017.

 Food Security Situation Information provided by Famine Early Warning Systems Network (FEWS NET); Nutrition information provided by WFP; Refugee information provided by UNHCR.

 The Integrated Food Security Phase Classification (IPC) is a standardized tool that aims to classify the magnitude and severity of food insecurity.
 The IPC scale, which is comparable across countries, ranges from Minimal--IPC 1-- to Famine--IPC 5.